patricksurry/TaliForth2/platform/README.md

 ; TALI_OPTION_CR_EOL := [ "cr", "lf" ]
 ```
 You can also tell Tali how wide your screen so that it can provide
 better multi-line output.
-Currently this only affects the word DUMP,
+Currently this controls line-wrapping in WORDS
-where an alternative implementation is used with less than 74 columns.
+and switches to a narrow implementation of DUMP under 74 columns.
 ```
 TALI_OPTION_MAX_COLS := 80
 ```